Oct 22nd & 23rd 2021

 12. Car number must appear on the roof and both sides to be scored.

-13. Any situation not specifically covered by this rulebook will be acted upon by flagman, race director, pit steward or management and decisions shall be final.
+13. Any situation not specifically covered by this rulebook will be acted upon by flagman, race director, tech man, pit steward or management and decisions shall be final.

 14. All cars must have a chain in front and rear for hook up!